NBKRedSpy/QM_StorageSort/README.md

 # Docs

 Features:
 * Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
 Both default to S.
 * Adds a Drop All hotkey to containers.
 Defaults to D.
 * Adds the context menu command "Drop One".

+Each feature can be disabled in the configuration by setting the key to None.

 The drop key is useful when dropping gas from barrels in one keystroke.